 Live Bar is one of the best places to watch football in Leeds.
 They have 12 HD screens above an eye-catching circular bar, so you’ll get to see all the goals fly in, even when you’re getting a drink.
 That’s not even the best bit though – their main screen is one of the biggest in Leeds.
 It’s 32 feet wide and made up of 21 55-inch screens, so you won’t get a better view anywhere else.
 It can be split to show multiple games too, so you can watch the big Premier League clash at the same time as a Leeds United game in the Championship.
 No matter the game or the channel, Live Bar will have you sorted.

 Roxy Lanes is well known for its bowling alley, but it’s also a fully-fledged sports bar.
-You can catch all the must-see football games live here, like the Premier and Champions League.
+You can catch all the must-see football games live here, like the Premier and Champions League or the World Cup and the Euros.
 They’ve decked out the venue with six 60-inch HD TVs, two gigantic 3-metre projection screens and a private screen above every bowling lane, all showing Sky Sports and BT Sport.
 Want to make a big game even more special?
-Hire out one of their private booths and you can pick the channel.
+Hire a private booth and you can pick the channel.
 With craft beer, pizza and burgers to boot, Roxy Lanes has all bases covered.

 Brudenell Social Club

 The Brudenell loves its football almost as much as its music, and they’ve always got Sky Sports and BT Sport on for live matches in the Bar and Games Room.
-They sometimes put special games on the big screen in the gig room too, like cup finals, Leeds United matches and England ties.
+They sometimes put special games on the big screen in the gig room too, like cup finals, Leeds United matches and England ties, as well as on a huge outdoor screen in the beer garden.
 Grab a local ale, tuck into a Pieminister tea and take in all the action.